Charged for a criminal matter?

 Need a Brisbane-based criminal defence or traffic lawyer?

-When you call our office, speak with our Business Development Manager, Heilala Tabete.
-Heilala is a former criminal prosecutor.
-Heilala is able to quickly assess your matter, identify a suitable member of our Criminal Law Team depending on the severity of your charge and provide efficient service in getting your matter assisted with expediently.
+When you call our office, speak with our Client Engagement Team.
+They will be able to quickly assess your matter, identify a suitable member of our Criminal Law Team depending on the severity of your charge and provide efficient service in getting your matter assisted with expediently.